mahmoudmatar01/Threads-In-Java-/README.md

 #### Key Methods:
 - `submit(Runnable task)`: Submits a Runnable task for execution and returns a Future representing the task's result.
 - `shutdown()`: Initiates an orderly shutdown of the ExecutorService, allowing previously submitted tasks to execute before terminating.
-- `shutdownNow()`: Attempts to stop all actively executing tasks, halts the processing of waiting tasks, and returns a list of tasks that were awaiting execution.
+- `shutdownNow()`: Attempts to stop all actively executing tasks, halts the processing of waiting tasks and returns a list of tasks that were awaiting execution.

 ### 2. ThreadPoolExecutor Class
 The `ThreadPoolExecutor` class is a concrete implementation of the `ExecutorService` interface, providing a flexible and configurable thread pool for executing tasks.